 Give your AI coding agent a voice on your team

-Connect Claude to Dailybot so your agent reports progress, checks messages, sends emails, and announces its status — automatically, as part of your workflow.
+Connect Claude Code to Dailybot so your agent reports progress, checks messages, sends emails, gives kudos, and announces its status — automatically, as part of your workflow.
+It all runs through the Dailybot Agent Skill, a single cross-agent skill pack that works the same in Claude Code, Cursor, OpenAI Codex, Gemini CLI, and Copilot.

-Works in Claude Code.
-No credit card required — you can create a Dailybot account right from the terminal if you don’t have one.
+Claude Code will pick it up from .agents/skills/ automatically on the next session.
+No credit card required — you can create a Dailybot account right from the terminal during dailybot login.

 What it does